mohamed-abdul-fattah/magento1-validator/README.md

 ```

 ## Contributing
-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Please, read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details

+## ChangeLog
+Please, read the [CHANGELOG.md](/CHANGELOG.md) for more details about releases updates.